-Willard Marsh Wildlife Area webpage
+Willard Marsh Wildlife Area

-Willard Marsh Wildlife Area map
+About Willard Marsh Wildlife Area

 This 1,676-acre wildlife area lies in the muck farming region of north central Ohio, four miles southwest of the city of Willard.
 Section Line Road provides access to the area from US-224, three miles west of Willard.
 The area may also be reached by driving west of Bullhead Road from its junction with US-224 and continuing 1.5 miles past the village of Celeryville.